Jingzhan-Lu/GWAS-Control-Selection/README.md

 R version ≥ 4.0

 Required packages:
-dplyr
-data.table
-optmatch
-ggplot2
-MatchIt (for propensity score matching)
+MatchIt (for propensity score matching) dplyr ggplot2

 You can install required packages via: install.packages(c("dplyr", "data.table", "ggplot2"))
 # For matching:
 install.packages("MatchIt")
-# Or:
-# install.packages("optmatch")

-Usage
+# Usage
 1. Matched Control Selection
 source("matched_controls/select_matched_controls.R")
-# This will generate a matched case-control dataset using nearest neighbor or propensity score matching.
+This will generate a matched case-control dataset using nearest neighbor or propensity score matching.
 2. Random Control Selection
 source("random_controls/select_random_controls.R")
-# This will randomly select controls from a specified eligible population.
+This will randomly select controls from a specified eligible population.

 3. Downstream GWAS
 Both scripts output .csv or .rds files that can be used in downstream GWAS analysis with tools such as plink, or REGENIEE.